 Appeals court upholds new trial for subject of 'Serial'

-ANNAPOLIS, Md. – A Maryland appeals court has upheld a ruling granting a new trial to a man whose conviction in the murder of his high school sweetheart became the subject of the popular podcast "Serial."
+ANNAPOLIS, Md. – A Maryland appeals court on Thursday upheld a ruling granting a new trial to a man whose conviction in the murder of his high school sweetheart became the subject of the popular podcast "Serial."

 Adnan Syed was convicted in 2000 of killing Hae Min Lee and burying her body in a shallow grave in a Baltimore park.
-A three-judge panel on Thursday upheld a lower court ruling granting him new trial.

 Syed's story was widely publicized in the 2014 "Serial" podcast, which cast doubt on his guilt.
 The show attracted millions of listeners and shattered podcast records.

+Syed's lawyer, C. Justin Brown, said he is pleased by the ruling.

+"If the state is so confident in their case, and if they're so confident that Syed is guilty, they should just try the case.
+We're ready to try the case," Brown said.

 A lower court judge vacated Syed's conviction in 2016, citing his attorney's failure to cross-examine a key witness.
 Prosecutors appealed to the Maryland Court of Special Appeals, the state's intermediate appeals court.